sachit27/greenR/README.md

 remotes::install_github ("ropensci/osmdata")
 ```

-After installation, you can load the package into the R session using the following command.
+After installing the greenR package, you can load the package into the R session using the following command.

 ```r
 library(greenR)